 It is a condition of booking with us that you take out appropriate travel insurance (including cover for Covid-19 related issues and pre-existing medical conditions) and you are not permitted to travel with us without having adequate travel insurance in place.

 Any travel insurance you purchase must include specific cover for cruise holidays, Covid-19 related issues, pre-existing medical conditions and incidents which may affect your package holiday or travel arrangements and, if necessary, travelling to a destination subject to a FCDO advisory against travel.
 It remains your responsibility to read and understand the insurance policy and ensure that it is suitable and adequate for your particular needs.
-Please read your policy details carefully and take them with you on holiday.
-If you choose to travel without adequate insurance cover, we will not be able to board the vessel without it.
+Please read your policy details carefully and bring them with you on holiday.
+You will be required to provide proof of adequate cover at check-in and will not be able to board the vessel without it.
 You may also provide details of your insurance policy via MY AMBASSADOR SAILING at any time prior to departure.

 We are delighted to be working with Holiday Extras, who are able to provide our guests with exceptional value fully comprehensive travel insurance cover, please visit www.holidayextras.com/ambassadorcruiseline/insurance.html to find out more.